 The Kent Film Office tries to negotiate longer term training opportunities for graduates with both visiting and local production companies when they are filming in the county for several weeks or months.

-To secure a placement with a film or TV company, the best thing to do is write to as many production companies as you can, either in a suitable area or around a chosen specialisation.
-The Knowledge Online, Kemps, The Production Guide and Kays are good sources for finding contact details for those.
+To secure a work experience placement with a film or TV company, the best thing to do is write to production companies directly, either in a suitable area or around a chosen specialization.
+Online industry directories such as The Knowledge Online, 4rfv, KFTV and Kays are good sources for finding contact details for those.

-The student portal gives you guidelines and tips for filming in the county and if you need any advice get in touch!
+The student portal gives you guidelines and tips for filming in the county and how to get in touch if you need any advice!